 These two met in 2015 and from the get-go, they had immediate chemistry.

-After just three months of dating, they decided to quit their jobs, sell all of their stuff and bought a teardrop trailer for an impromptu six-week road trip around Colorado, Utah, and the California coast.
+After just three months of dating, they came up with a bold idea.
+They decided to quit their jobs, sell all their belongings, and bought a teardrop trailer for an impromptu six-week road trip around Colorado, Utah, and the California coast.

-Their shared love of spontaneity and fun, outdoor adventures blossomed into a powerful bond between them.
-It would be the first of many wonderful road trips they would share together and ultimately realize they were the perfect match for one another.
+That trip would change everything for them.
+Their shared love of spontaneity and fun, outdoor adventures blossomed into a powerful bond.
+It would be the first of many wonderful road trips they would share together.
+Over time, this couple ultimately realized they were the perfect match for one another and became engaged.

-Their wedding day at Deep Creek Range was the perfect setting to host their Montana wedding day with friends and family.
+The beautiful Deep Creek Range wedding venue was the perfect setting to host their Montana wedding day with friends and family.

-It was a lovely cool August afternoon filled with laughter, good wine, family, friends and a whole lot of dancing into the night.
+On a lovely cool August afternoon, their wedding day was filled with laughter, good wine, family, friends, and a whole lot of dancing into the night.
 I loved the energy of this crew.

 Here are some of my favorite photographs from their wedding day.
-I am so happy for these two.
+I could not be more happy for these two.
 Congrats to the newlyweds! -M

 Flyfishing Family Portrait Photographer Gallatin River